 She’s definitely the cutest bug I’ve ever seen.

-She’s the star of my newest series, THE GRAND BUG HOTEL, coming out in April.
+THE GRAND BUG HOTEL, coming out in April.

 What’s a bug hotel you might ask?
 Well, perhaps you’ve seen something like this in your local garden or park: